 CONTENT AND STRUCTURE

-The Master Programme in Fine Arts is a full-time two-year course, 120 ECTS.
+The Master Program in Fine Arts is a full-time two-year course, 120 ECTS.
 The structure of the course is divided into independent artistic practice, seminars, theoretical courses and a final project.
 The students must complete 30 ECTS each term.

 The main component of the course is the studio practice, resulting in a Master´s project.
-To this end, the student is supported by a main tutor that follows him throughout the course of study.
-Additional consultation and guidance is available from other tutors in the Department, specialists in workshops and guest artists and academics that come to teach at the Department of Fine Arts every year.
+To this end, the student is supported by the main tutor that follows him throughout the course of study.
+Additional consultation and guidance are available from other tutors in the Department, specialists in workshops and guest artists and academics that come to teach at the Department of Fine Arts every year.
 Students furthermore have the choice of participation in international and domestic collaborative art projects and independent research projects.